tavindev/SE2425_61905_64605_64613_64614_64616_64621/SE202425/Milestone2/CodeSmells/RildoFranco/CodeSmellsReviewLog.md

 ---

 ## Reviewer: [Rildo Franco]
-## Author: [Nicolas Nascimento]
+## Author: [Pedro Amorim]
 ## Date: [11/10/2024]

 ---

 ### General Comments
-- The code smells report effectively identifies the "Large Class" issue in the `EditSession` class located at `worldedit-core/src/main/java/com/sk89q/worldedit/EditSession.java`.
-It provides a clear explanation of how this code smell can negatively impact code readability, maintainability, and scalability.
+- The code smells report effectively identifies the "Large Class" issue in the `PaperweightDataConverters` class.
+This code smell occurs when a class has grown too big and is trying to handle too many responsibilities.
+This can make the code harder to read, understand, and maintain.

 ### Specific Comments
-- **Large Class:** The `EditSession` class currently has 2981 lines of code, which is significantly large and indicates that the class is handling too many responsibilities.
-This violates the Single Responsibility Principle (SRP) and makes the class difficult to understand, maintain, and extend.
+- **Large Class:** The `PaperweightDataConverters` class currently handles multiple types of data conversions, which violates the Single Responsibility Principle (SRP).
+This makes the class harder to maintain and test.

-- **Extent Management:** The class handles extent configuration, which could be moved to a separate `ExtentManager` class.

-- **Undo/Redo Operations:** The class manages undo and redo operations, which could be moved to a separate `UndoRedoManager` class.
+- **Refactoring Suggestion:** To address this issue, we can consider breaking down the `PaperweightDataConverters` class into smaller, more focused classes.
+Each new class should handle a specific type of data conversion.
+This will improve the code's readability, maintainability, and testability.

 ### Conclusion
-- **Final Thoughts:** The proposed solution to refactor the `EditSession` class by applying the Single Responsibility Principle and extracting functionality into separate classes is a sound approach.
-This will make the code more modular, easier to understand, and maintain.
-Future refactoring efforts should ensure that all references to the `EditSession` class are updated to use the new structure.
-Overall, addressing this code smell will enhance the code's readability, maintainability, and scalability.
+- **Final Thoughts:** Refactoring the PaperweightDataConverters class to reduce its size and focus on single responsibilities will improve the code's readability, maintainability, and testability.
+By breaking down the class into smaller, more focused classes, you can make the code more modular and easier to work with.

 ---